RikaIljina/PortfolioProject1/README.md

 ### Images

-The images were chosen to fit in with the website's overall look and to provide the visitor with a pleasant break inbetween the text paragraphs.
+The images were chosen to fit in with the website's overall look and to provide the visitor with a pleasant break in-between the text paragraphs.

 ## Features